pliakas/apache-kafka-epta-training/session-two-lab2/README.md

   * Min Insync Replicas

-In order to override the Kafka Topics configuration defaults, we can use the `kafka-configs`.
+In order to override the Kafka Topics configuration defaults, we can use the `kafka-conφσfigs`.
 More details you can find [here](https://kafka.apache.org/documentation/#topicconfigs)

 ### Changing ```min.insync.replicas``` of a Kafka topic